ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 raspberrypi2
 {% endcodeblock %}

-We also need to set up urls for debian repositories, so we can download and manage system packages.
+We also need to set up urls for Debian repositories, so we can download and manage system packages.

 {% codeblock Raspberry &#47;etc/apt/sources.list lang:sh %}
 deb http://ftp.debian.org/debian/ wheezy main contrib non-free